Kwara United F.C.: History

 The team appointed an Investment Consultant, Goldenwing33 Nigeria Limited, headed by former Nigerian international and former deputy editor (Sports) of Thisday newspaper, Olajide Ayodeji Fashikun.
-The Investment Consultant is to organise the privatisation and private sector participation in the club's funding in two years.
+The Investment Consultant was to organise the privatisation and private sector participation in the club's funding in two years.

 The fans of the club have one of the worst reputations in Nigeria, as witnessed during a vicious beating of the referees after a 0–0 tie in 2008.

-Kwara played some of the 2010/11 season in Offa and Abeokuta as the ground was renovated.
+Kwara played some of the 2010–11 season in Offa and Abeokuta as their own ground was being renovated.

 After relegation in 2013 they won promotion back in 2014.
 After their last game with Ranchers Bees was abandoned in Kaduna with 28 minutes to play tied at 2–2, they played again at a neutral site with Kwara needing the win and three points to leapfrog Ranchers for promotion.
-The replay was again abandoned when Bees' players attacked the referee and team staff encroached the field.
+The replay was again abandoned when Bees' players attacked the referee and team staff encroached on the field.
 The League ruled Bees at fault, fined the club and awarded the win to Kwara United, thus securing the promotion.

+Kwara United returned to the top-flight in 2019 when they bought Delta Force's slot in the NPFL after having previously been relegated; and the club enjoyed considerable success between then and 2023, when they qualified for the CAF Confederation Cup in 2022 after narrowly missing out previously, in a period which featured notable players like Afeez Nosiru.

+On 28 June 2025, Kwara United won their first ever title after defeating Abakaliki FC at the Federation Cup.

 Farm club

-The club is owner of Kwara United Feeders Team of Ilorin.
+The club is owner of Kwara United Feeders Team of Ilorin and a female team, Kwara Ladies.